DrBlackross/super-simple-rsi/README.md

 3. Install Dependencies

-Once your virtual environment is activated, install the required packages using the requirements_x86.txt file.
+Once your virtual environment is activated, install the required packages using the requirements.txt file.
 Make sure this file is in your project's root directory.

-pip install -r requirements_x86.txt
+pip install -r requirements.txt

 This command will install all necessary libraries, including ccxt, pandas, and Flask.
 4. Configure API Keys (for Live Trading)